snitski/BinBuddy/README.md

 Currently, BinBuddy's knowledge base is limited to information for Brookhaven, NY.
 However, by contributing to this GitHub repository, community members can contribute up-to-date information on how to recycle different types of waste in their own communities.

+This project was made for [Hack@CEWIT 2023](https://www.cewit.org/hackatcewit/).
+You can see our DevPost page [here](https://devpost.com/software/binbuddy).

 # Inspiration

 A common problem we often run into in our lives is how to recycle properly.
 In schools, we're always told to recycle to contribute to a more sustainable future, but we're never told how.